Digital transformation and disintermediation are having a huge impact on the marketing and sales functions.

 What is disintermediation in marketing?

-Disinter — to unearth, to displace, and mediate — to act as a middleman.
+Disinter — to unearth, displace, mediate, act as a middleman.
 Combined, they mean to displace the middleman.
-Disintermediation signifies significant shifts in how we market, sell and deliver products.
+Disintermediation signifies significant shifts in how we market, sell, and deliver products.
 In many industries, distributors are disappearing and being replaced by electronic media.

 What does digital transformation mean?

-Digital transformation is the transformation of business activities, processes, competencies, and models to leverage the changes and opportunities of a mix of digital marketing strategies and technologies.
+Digital transformation is transforming business activities, processes, competencies, and models to leverage the changes and opportunities of a mix of digital marketing strategies and technologies.

 Why is digital transformation important?